ScottLogic/blog/_posts/2026-01-06-options-appraisal-pragmatic-guide.md

 - options-appraisal
 - trade-offs
 - architecture-decision-records
-summary: A practical, lightweight way to compare options, surface trade-offs early, and leave a decision trail your future self will thank you for.
+summary: A practical, lightweight way to compare options, surface trade-offs early, and leave a decision trail the rest of the organisation will thank you for.
 author: rvango
 ---